3D Slash

-3D Slash is a type of 3D modeling software produced by Sylvain Huet.
+3D Slash is a 3D modeling software application produced by Sylvain Huet.

 3D Slash software offers an original and intuitive experience to 3D model easily imitating the stone-cutter and his block : 3D Slash develops its concept on preassembled Cuboid forms of different sizes (from 1 unit up to 1024) according to octree model.

 Background

-Inspiration for 3D Slash came from kids playing on Minecraft and the easy way they develop sophisticated 3D models without noticing it.
-However, 3D Slash is specifically meant for designing 3D printable objects, in relation with the stone-cutter metaphor.
+The inspiration for 3D Slash came from kids playing Minecraft and the way they intuitively develop sophisticated 3D models without noticing it.
+Because of this, 3D Slash uses an octree model where geometry is represented by a tree of deformed cuboid shapes, with curved shapes also being approximated by small cuboids of the octree.

-Therefore, it provides an original 3D Slash toolset such as :